-Redding was the star recording artist for Stax Records, a Memphis label that made classic Soul music.
+Redding was the star recording artist for Stax Records, a Memphis label that made classic soul music.
 The death of Redding was a big blow to the label, and while it certainly had an impact on their demise in the '70s, there were other factors as well, including financial mismanagement and a change in musical tastes.
-In 2001, construction started on a Soul music museum where the studios once stood, and today that museum is thriving.
+In 2001, construction started on a soul music museum where the studios once stood, and it opened in 2003.
 To learn more about the museum and the Stax legacy, check out Stax Today

 Beach sound effects (waves, seagulls, etc.), were dubbed in after the recording.
 If you equate this to putting stickers on a Picasso, there are two very good outtakes of the song available on the Otis Redding collection Remember Me that are free of the overdubs.
 Stax Records had recently purchased a 4-track recorder, which made it easy to add the extra sounds.

 Redding recorded this with Booker T. & the MG's, the house band for Stax Records.
 They played with all the Stax artists, including Wilson Pickett, Sam & Dave, and Albert King, and had a hit on their own with "Green Onions

 " in 1962.

 In 1993, when the three remaining members of Booker T. & the MG's (Steve Cropper, Donald "Duck" Dunn, and Booker T. Jones), backed Neil Young on his tour, they ended each show with "Dock of the Bay."

 Redding died five months before Martin Luther King, Jr. was shot in Memphis, where this was recorded.
 Amid the angry racial tensions, "Dock of the Bay" stood out as an integrated collaboration in a segregated city; Redding's co-writer/producer Steve Cropper was white, as was Donald "Duck" Dunn, who played bass on the track.